Mazettt/json-cpp/README.md

 If you want to modify the tests to test your own code or view some examples, you can edit the `main.cpp` file.

+The CMakelists.txt file in the `tests/` directory is a great example of how to compile the library in your own project.

 ## Usage examples

 Here are some examples of how to use the library.